Entangling distant systems via universal nonadiabatic passage: Preparing distant qubits into maximal entangled state

 \subsection{Three-qubit system}

-With an extended Hamiltonian as to that in Eq.~(\ref{Hamfull}), a GHZ state of $3$ qubits can be generated via our nonadiabatic control theory with $3$ steps.
-In particular, we consider the first and third qubits are longitudinally coupled to the second one with the same coupling strength $J$ and each qubit is driven by a local laser field.
+With an extended Hamiltonian as to that in Eq.~(\ref{Hamfull}), a GHZ state of three qubits can be generated via our universal control theory with three steps.
+In particular, we consider that the first and third qubits can be longitudinally coupled to the second one with the same coupling strength $J$ and each qubit is driven by a local laser field.
 The full Hamiltonian reads

 with